LucaRainone/Autocratic/README.md

 ```

-If the value is not of the type specified, then the mustBe method throws an Exception with useful infos.
+If the value is not of the specified type, then the "mustBe" method throws an Exception with useful infos.

 Method "mustBe" accept more arguments: it will stop when the first argument match the criteria.
 For example: